 - String#chomp

-Remove trailing line separators from a string.
-Handles CR, LF, and CRLF, plus custom separators.
-Nil and empty separators have special behavior.
+Remove trailing line separators from a string, including CR, LF, and CRLF endings, plus custom separators and the special nil or empty separator cases.

 - String#chop